mehutchi/ranked_MTG_draft_analysis/README.md

 ![image](https://user-images.githubusercontent.com/20996215/133313617-e81848dc-2035-4558-ac3f-f10961c6c4a3.png)

+# Analysis
-**Analysis** - The above image is the unified histogram of the outcomes across all draft sets, accounting every draft event.
+The above image is the unified histogram of the outcomes across all draft sets, accounting every draft event.
 It has largely normal Gaussian characteristics, but there is an inversion of expected bin height for the 6-3 and 7-2 outcomes.
 I estimate this is because of the 7-win-ceiling and the 3-loss-floor.
 Any start outside of an immediate 0-3 has the possibility of reaching a 7-win record.
 On the ends of the histrogram, there is only one path to obtaining an 0-3 and also only one path to a 7-0.
 However, these bin heights are nowhere near the same, because 7 wins is much harder to obtain than 3 losses.
 To explore the disparity between expected and actual bin heights of the histogram, I made a short brute-force code to determine the number of total outcomes (win/loss sequences, ex. [w, l, w, l, w, w, l] is a sample 4-3 outcome).
 This code randomly builds outcomes according to the 7-win-ceiling and the 3-loss-floor rules, saving newly discovered outcomes to a list.
 After running the code a few times with different iteration counts (all the way up to 100,000 iterations) and the code converged at 120 total outcomes after about 2000 iterations.
 Here is the code:

 ```import random
 from collections import Counter